sameerkhurana10/DSOL_rv0.2/README.md

   2. `./run.sh --model deepsol1 --stage 1 --mode preprocess --device cpu --test_file new_test data/newtest.data`

-**Note**: If you get an MKL error, do `export MKL_THREADING_LAYER=GNU` in run.sh)
+**Note**: If you get an MKL error, do `export MKL_THREADING_LAYER=GNU` in run.sh

-This step Preprocesses data files from step 1., and stores at `data/newtest.data` in a format acceptable to Deepsol models.
+This step Preprocesses data files from step 1, and stores at `data/newtest.data` in a format acceptable to Deepsol models.

 **Note**: You can also use `deepsol2` or `deepsol3` in place of `deepsol1`.
 See Paper for more details